A.I.M. Users Bulletin Board

 Mr. Lichello used fixed cash starting levels; first it was 50/50 then 67/33 and in the last edition of his book 80/20 for the Equity/Cash ratio.
 This "one size fits all" approach is like a broken watch that shows the correct time twice a day but is wrong the rest of the time!

 Minstrlman, a regular contributor here, has been gathering data from Value Line and formed a highly capable risk-cash indicator for our use.
 As an adjunct to the AIM methodology we now have a Cash Indicator which helps guide our starting and ongoing Cash Reserve level of AIM relative to measured market risk.
 It can be used as a general market barometer or specifically with the AIM method.
 The v-Wave (or VW) is derived from the Value Line "Appreciation Potential - Next 3-5 Years" (VLAP) indicator shown weekly in their Summary and Index Section for their 1700 stock edition.
 Looking back through V/L's history we find the peak Appreciation Potential occurred 12/23/1974 at +234%.
 Assuming that we should have been 100% invested at that moment, we've used it to scale the current readings so that we don't see a negative cash reserve.
 We take the VLAP and manipulate it to get an indication of how much cash should be reserved for diversified mutual fund AIM accounts.
 It should be multiplied by your stock or portfolio's BETA to get the cash reserve level of less diversified or more aggressive holdings.

 v-Wave Weekly Cash Reserve Indicator For AIM Users

-Here's the Historical v-Wave from January of 1982:
+Here's the Historical v-Wave during various times since 1982: